graphcore-research/jax-scalify/README.md

-# JAX Scaled Arithmetics
+# JAX Scalify: end-to-end scaled Arithmetics

-**JAX Scaled Arithmetics** is a thin library implementing numerically stable scaled arithmetics, allowing easy training and inference of deep neural networks in low precision (BF16, FP16, FP8).
+**JAX Scalify** is a thin library implementing numerically stable scaled arithmetics, allowing easy training and inference of deep neural networks in low precision (BF16, FP16, FP8).

 Loss scaling, tensor scaling and block scaling have been widely used in the deep learning literature to unlock training and inference at lower precision.
 Usually, these works have focused on ad-hoc approaches around scaling of matmuls (and sometimes reduction operations).
 The JSA library is adopting a more systematic approach by transforming the full computational graph into a `ScaledArray` graph, i.e. every operation taking `ScaledArray` inputs and returning `ScaledArray`, where the latter is a simple datastructure: